CBT: Supporting Children Through Anxiety and Depression

 CBT For Children

 Understanding how emotions affect a child’s thoughts and actions can open the door to healing.
 CBT helps kids develop the tools they need to manage their emotions, build resilience, and regain a sense of control.
+At Healing Voices Psychotherapy, we offer CBT for children, supporting families with compassionate care.

-What Does CBT Look Like For Children?
+What Is CBT for Children?

 CBT is tailored to be interactive and engaging.
 It focuses on helping children identify negative thought patterns, reframe their thinking, and develop healthy coping strategies, in age-appropriate ways.